 ADHD Behavioral Parent Education Group

 Children with ADHD often present challenging and disruptive behavior at home.
-The Parent Education therapy group is one of four components for the treatment of ADHD currently offered by the MIND Institute ADHD Program.
-(The other components are medication therapy, organizational skill development group and school guidance.)
+The Parent Education therapy group is one of three components for the treatment of ADHD currently offered by the MIND Institute ADHD Program.
+(The other components are medication therapy and school guidance).
 The goals of the Parent Education group include improved parent-child interaction, creating a more structured and predictable home environment, and better home-school coordination.
-The topics include use of positive attention, token economies, and appropriate use of time-out strategies.
+The topics include use of positive attention, token economies, and the educational needs of children with ADHD.

-The group runs for six to eight weeks and sessions are 1 hour in length.
+The group runs for eight weeks and sessions are 75 minutes in length.
 The groups are lead by a licensed clinical psychologist.
-The groups are appropriate for parents with children ages 4-11.

-- The next group will be in 2014 (dates to be announced).
+- The next group will be September-November 2014

 Referrals for services may be made one of two ways: